 Find numerous Pediatricians in India from the comfort of your home on Lybrate.com.
-You will find Pediatricians with more than 31 years of experience on Lybrate.com.
+You will find Pediatricians with more than 41 years of experience on Lybrate.com.
 You can find Pediatricians online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. S D Yadav

 Management of New Born Care